This is a personal proof-of-concept project. It is not intended for production use. Please refrain from using it.

 They reproduce the failure

-The agents drive a real browser, headless on Linux, macOS, or Windows, re-grounding against the live DOM each run, so they self-heal instead of breaking on a stale locator.
-A confirmed reproduction, not a guess from telemetry.
+The agents drive a real browser and re-ground on the live DOM each run — a confirmed reproduction, not a guess from telemetry.

 How it works →